Big Fish Games cuts 250 jobs and streamlines mobile game operations

 If that sounds vague to you, it also does to me.
 The Seattle-based company has been around a long time as a game developer with a focus on casual mobile and social casino games.
 Big Fish Games recently launched its EverMerge mobile game in May, and it said its social casino business had “strong momentum.”
 It’s not clear why the company is taking the actions, as most game companies have been reporting stronger results as people play more while sheltering at home.

 So it’s not clear exactly what the challenges are that caused one of the largest layoffs in the game industry this year.
 Jeff Karp, former Big Fish Games president, left the company in July to become the head of EA Mobile at Electronic Arts.
+One source mentioned this $155 million legal settlement, reached in May, as a reason for the layoffs.
+The lawsuit was related to allegations that social casino games played in the state of Washington amounted to illegal gambling.

 In an email to employees, co-presidents Andrew Pedersen and Jason Willig said, “By streamlining the legacy evergreen catalog businesses and refactoring operations, Big Fish will increase investments to drive growth while improving underlying operating capabilities.
 These decisions, while difficult — and taken only after careful consideration — reinforce a commitment to players and the mission to become a truly great games company.”